For your handwritten solutions, please scan or take a picture of them. Alternatively, you can write them in markdown if you prefer.

 return new_x

-(c) Find a learning rate $\alpha$ to make it converge within 150 iterations. (round to the 3rd decimal place)
+(c) Find a learning rate to make it converge within 150 iterations. (round to the 3rd decimal place)

 (d) Adjust the training parameters to obtain the figures shown below: